Frederick R. Mayer Library at the Denver Art Museum

-The Denver Art Museum Library is a specialized resource for museum staff and volunteers.
+The library is a specialized resource for museum staff and volunteers.
 The library is also available by appointment as a non-circulating resource for other interested art researchers.
-We invite you to search our holdings through the online catalog.

 Tapping into Creativity & Becoming Part of Something Bigger

 Find out more about an 18-month project focusing on the art museum as a creativity platform.
 The report chronicles the DAM’s journey with creativity, explains our evaluation process and what we learned from visitors, and presents a road map for continued exploration of how to maximize the capacity of an art museum to foster creativity.
 This project was generously funded by the Institute of Museum and Library Services. © Denver Art Museum 2014.